 The same ‘tangyness’ principle applies to a Cabernet Franc.

-Now if the Baked Beans lean more towards a BBQ flavour than Tomato Sauce, Zinfandel is still your wine of choice.
+If the Baked Beans lean more towards a BBQ flavour than Tomato Sauce, Zinfandel is still your wine of choice.
 A Zinfandel is somewhat sweet and can handle the strong, yet sweet flavours of a BBQ sauce exceptionally well.
 If the sauce is exceptionally sweet, aim for an off-dry white Zinfandel instead.